Barnsbury Estate Transformation

 About the Barnsbury Estate

-The Barnsbury Estate is owned by Newlon Housing Trust, a not-for-profit social housing company, who took over management of the Estate from Islington Council in 1999.
+The Barnsbury Estate is owned by Newlon Housing Trust, a not-for-profit social housing provider, who took over management of the Estate from Islington Council in 1999.

 The Estate is made up of two areas; Old Barnsbury is the red brick housing blocks between Charlotte Terrace and Barnsbury Road built in the 1930s and New Barnsbury is between Caledonian Road and Charlotte Terrace, which was built in the 1950s and 70s.